 All the vileness and disbelief thrown her way took me back to a dark place, brought back feelings of absolute despair and frustration because I’ve been that woman.

 It’s a massive thing to finally admit you’ve been abused.
-It’s the only crime you will speak out about and be told as the victim to prove it.

 The other thing that’s really gotten to me about the whole thing is the number of colleagues and friends coming forward to assert ‘he’d never do this.
 He’s a nice guy’